Skip to main content

 Update Invoice

-Update an existing invoice
+Update an existing invoice.

 InputCommentsDefault

-Invoice IDThe unique identifier of the invoice.
+Invoice IDThe unique identifier for the invoice.

-Customer IdThe unique identifier of the customer.
+Customer IDThe unique identifier for the customer.

 Auto AdvanceWhen true, Stripe will automatically attempt collection of the invoice.false